notabugio-archived/notabug-ui/README.md

     docker build ./ -t nab

 You must rebuild docker image for this to pick up any src changes for serverside rendering

-### UI Development

-    docker run --name=nab-uidev -v `pwd`/lmdbdata:/notabug/lmdbdata -v `pwd`/src:/notabug/src -p 3333:3333 nab --evict --lmdb --peer https://notabug.io/gun --dev

-notabug will then be available on localhost:3333  and will store its database at ./lmdbdata on your host

-This will not do SSR, it will rebuild the UI whenever src changes, useful for UI development

 ---